-My Wiksten Kimono Jacket in Crinkle Linen
+My Wiksten Unfolding Jacket in Crinkle Linen

 Oh you guys, this pattern.
-It’s the Wiksten Kimono Jacket, and I know we’re only five days into the new season and I haven’t even worn it yet (other than to strut proudly around the house), but I’m calling it – this one’s definitely going down as one of my most worn items of this spring and then right into summer and let’s keep it going into that lovely first part of autumn too.
+It’s the Wiksten Unfolding Jacket, and I know we’re only five days into the new season and I haven’t even worn it yet (other than to strut proudly around the house), but I’m calling it – this one’s definitely going down as one of my most worn items of this spring and then right into summer and let’s keep it going into that lovely first part of autumn too.
 It’s a total style keeper and I can’t see this ever, ever dating.

 The pattern comes with three length options.
 Being a slightly larger check (the fabric) and not being particularly tall (me), I decided on making the short version which finishes at the hip.
 I took my sweet time at the cutting stage, being extra careful to match up all my rows at the jacket front without being too mirror-matchy.
 The colour palette of this fabric is pretty neutral so it all fell into place nicely, but after playing around with some excess fabric lengths, I decided that the upper (visible, turned back) collar needed to colour/print match on both sides.